FURTHER READING

 Modern "Rife machines" vary enormously in design, quality, and fidelity to Rife's original technology.
 No modern device replicates his original equipment.

 We do not endorse, recommend, or sell any specific devices.
-Frequency devices are not FDA-approved for disease treatment.
+Frequency devices and attributed frequency lists are not FDA-approved treatments.
 This site provides historical and educational information only.